Zumbalamambo/face_recognition/README.md

 This program uses a web camera to gather pictures, and trains a Convulted Nearual Network to perform image recognition.

-I did this project in order to learn how to use Googles Tensorflow.
+I did this project in order to learn how to use Googles Tensorflow, and explain to a Japanese colleage (thus written in Japanese).

 ---
 # 画像認識